 Built, as it was, around a semi-circular harbor, Whitehaven rises up into the hills behind it on a grid plan, forming a sort of giant amphitheatre.
 And since it is mainly a Georgian and Victorian city, except for the modern ex-council housing that rings its edges, it is a place that has a great many chimney pots, as well as old trees lining its streets, so that the skies above it are criss-crossed at dusk by clouds of chattering, silver-eyed jackdaws flying home to roost.
 Perhaps it was simply down to its being Autumn on my third, and thus far final visit but Whitehaven is also one of the few places where I’ve witnessed those vast murmurations of starlings, which bear such a strong resemblance to visualizations of topological mathematics.
 According to my father-in-law, before he lost his mind that is, Whitehaven also once boasted more pigeon fanciers per capita than any other town in England, and that in the halcyon days of British pigeon racing.

 Once such pigeon man had been his favorite uncle, nicknamed Sen for a habit of ever having on his tongue one of the miniscule yet highly potent licorice breath fresheners known as Sen-Sen. My wife had told me that running up the wall along the stairwell of Uncle Sen’s house were portraits in naive style of his prize-winning pigeons, which had beaten the competition home across the Irish Sea from the Isle of Man and cross-country over the North Pennines from Newcastle.
-On a rare visit home from university, having heard that Sen, widowed and going blind, had been moved into an old age home, and that his son was renovating the family home, she went over to inquire what had become of his birds and the images of their predecessors.
-A brusque and burly, ginger haired woman with the typical Whitehaven face – had come to the door and told her, “Sorry Luv, pigeon loft’s demolished.
-Birds sold off and t’old pictures of ‘em burnt on coal fire”, whereupon she shut the door in Auriel’s pretty, young face.
-So go the relics of the lost world of Britain’s industrial working class.
+On a rare visit home from university, having heard that Sen, widowed and going blind, had been moved into an old age home, she went over to see what had become of his birds and the images of their predecessors but, peering through the window, saw that the house had been emptied out.
+So much for the relics of the lost world of Britain’s industrial working class.

 But the old world of the northern English proletariate was not entirely lost...not yet.
 I was driving my father-in-law round the outskirts of his birthplace when he suddenly emerged from apathy to laugh heartily and exclaim, “Any for Spatrie, laup out now!
 Laup out for Spatrie all!”
 We were passing a road sign for the nearby village of Aspatria, a nondescript place that one would not expect to call forth spontaneous jubilation.
 When I asked him what he meant, he explained, “Not worth the trouble at little places like Aspatria to bring steam locomotive to a full stop and then get her up to speed again.
 Until changeover to diesel, engine driver would just slow down.
 Passengers had to stand ready at doors to 'laup out'.
 No easy feat, I can tell you, especially with a two stone steel bicycle.”